 What’s the difference between Bitcoin and Blockchain?

-All bitcoin transactions and public keys are recorded on a virtual ledger called the blockchain.
+All BTC transactions and public keys are recorded on a virtual ledger called the blockchain.
 The ledger is effectively a chronological list of transactions.
-This ledger is copied—exactly—across every computer that is connected to the bitcoin network, and it is constantly checked and secured using a vast amount of computing power across the globe.
+This ledger is copied—exactly—across every computer that is connected to the BTC network, and it is constantly checked and secured using a vast amount of computing power across the globe.
 The blockchain concept has turned out to be powerful and adaptable, and there are now a wide variety of non-cryptocurrency-related blockchains that are used for things like supply-chain management.
-The ‘Bitcoin Blockchain’ specifically refers to the virtual ledger that records bitcoin transactions and private keys.
+The ‘BTC Blockchain’ specifically refers to the virtual ledger that records bitcoin transactions and private keys.

 What makes Bitcoin a new kind of money?